terrapower/armi/doc/user/inputs.rst

 number of independent variables.
 The ``equation`` node must be supplied which contains a string with the equation function.
 The ``symbolicOperators`` field defines the set of operators that may be used in the symbolic equation string.
 These operators may be combined in any order or grouping in order to build up a symbolic expression.
-While other operators outside of the table might function in matProps, they are untested and may not be used in qualified scope.
+While other operators outside of the table might function in ``matProps``, they are untested and may not be used in qualified scope.

 .. note:: Both operators and variables are case sensitive.